truemogician/truemogician/README.md

 <h1 align="center">Hi there 👋</h1>
 <p align="center">
-	I'm a junior from China, majoring in Computer Science and Technology.<br />Used to participate in National Olympaid in Informatics in high school and gained first prize.
+	I'm a senior from China, majoring in Computer Science and Information Security.<br />Used to participate in National Olympaid in Informatics in high school and gained first prize.
 </p>